dastagg/RWFA-fooderlich8/README.md

   - Convert a URL to and from the app state
   - Support deep linking on iOS and Android
   - Support URL-driven navigation in the browser for Flutter web apps.

+For me, this was mostly a copy/paste exercise.
+While displaying "real" urls in the web app are important, this is not a topic I want to spend too much time on right now.
+The next chapters of Networking, Persistence and State are (at this time) more important to me.